Economy and Income

 The Dorset Local Economic Partnership (LEP) is a public-private partnership, its main vision is "to deliver growth through business enterprise whilst safeguarding the environment"

-The Dorset LEP has a number of priorities and these can be viewed on its website.
+The Dorset LEP has a number of priorities and these can be viewed on the Dorset LEP website.